jolethen/jolethen/README.md

-Computer Enthusiast, tryna achieve my goal, which is to become w software engineer/developer so far ive learnt the following skillsets/ languages
+Computer Enthusiast, tryna achieve my goal, which is to become a software engineer/developer so far i've learnt the following skillsets/ languages

 - Html
 - Python